 Alternatively, you can also move forward with using select solutions in QBO while substituting for other features.
 For instance, instead of signing-up for Quickbook Payments, you can find a more affordable payment processor and integrate its app within your QBO.
 This ensures you can strike the perfect balance between affordability and functionality.

-Because of this, a growing portion of businesses have made the switch over to Fattmerchant from Quickbooks payments because they find Fattmerchant provides simplicity and powerful features that make life easier for these managers.
+Because of this, a growing portion of businesses has switched over to Stax from Quickbooks payments because they find Stax provides simplicity and powerful features that make life easier for these managers.

-Here are some of the features that differentiate Fattmerchant’s payment processing solutions from Quickbooks Online.
+Here are some of the features that differentiate Stax’ payment processing solutions from Quickbooks Online.

 - Send and Track Customer Invoices